-Trainers and strength coaches often integrate plyometrics into their training sports performance programs for athletes.
+Trainers and strength coaches often integrate plyometrics into their sports performance programs for athletes.
 Yet, the benefits of plyometrics aren’t exclusive to athletes.

 When used appropriately, plyometric exercises add variety to programming, provide a safe and effective means of improving movement proficiency, and can better prepare your nervous system to produce maximal force during training sessions, athletic events, and in everyday life.